 Equally at home in photographs with Hitler and Himmler as well as Presidents Eisenhower and Kennedy, von Braun’s work on the Apollo Space Program earned him the National Medal of Science from President Ford in 1977.

 Today, the San Fernando Valley is haunted by the contamination plaguing the Bowl Test Facility and much of the sprawling 2,850-acre former Rocketdyne lab.
-America’s embrace of Nazi rocketry, which costs thousands of innocent lives in Britain, still impacts the health and well being of untold numbers of Southern Californians.
+America’s embrace of Nazi rocketry, which costs thousands of innocent lives in Belgium and Britain, still impacts the health and well being of untold numbers of Southern Californians.

 See EnviroReporter.com’s Bowl gallery.